imdhemy/imdhemy.github.io/_drafts/testing/2022-11-11-how-to-organize-your-unit-tests.md

 Test fixture's state and behavior should not change during the test, the ramp remains a ramp, or at least the changes should be predictable and controllable.
 </p>

+## Test file location

+There are two conventions for organizing the test files.
+The first one is to put the test files in the same directory as the source files.
+The second one is to put the test files in a separate directory.
+The first one is called **in-place** and the second one is called **out-of-place**.

+**In-place** tests are painless to fine, you see at a glance if a part of your application lacks tests.
+When you move the source (inevitable), you remember to move the test, When you rename the source (inevitable), you remember to rename the test.
+The downside is where to put integration tests, as they don't belong to any specific source file.
+It's ofren better to create an appropriate directory for them in the `tests` directory.

+**Out-of-place** tests have a natural home directoy `tests`.
+The directories and files in the `tests` directoy should mirror their corresponding source files.
+This way, you can easily integrate the tests with your IDE.

+I prefere the **out-of-place** convention, even if I have to remember to move or rename the test files to refelect the changes in the source files, but I'm not dogmatic about it.
+I'm open to change my mind if I find a good reason to do so.